rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And all who saw it said, Such a thing has never happened or been seen from the day that the people of Israel came up out of the land of Egypt until this day; consider it, take counsel, and speak. ^1930

-Then all the people of Israel came out, from Dan to Beersheba, including the land of Gilead, and the congregation assembled as one man to the Lord at Mizpah. ^2001
+Then all the people of Israel came out, from Dan to Beersheba, including the land of Gilead, and the congregation assembled as one man to the LORD at Mizpah. ^2001

 And the chiefs of all the people, of all the tribes of Israel, presented themselves in the assembly of the people of God, 400,000 men on foot that drew the sword. ^2002

-(Now the people of Benjamin heard that the people of Israel had gone up to Mizpah .)
+(Now the people of Benjamin heard that the people of Israel had gone up to Mizpah.)
 And the people of Israel said, Tell us, how did this evil happen? ^2003

 And the Levite, the husband of the woman who was murdered, answered and said, I came to Gibeah that belongs to Benjamin, I and my concubine, to spend the night. ^2004